-3 CEUs for NJ chiropractors and massage therapists *
+3 CEUs for chiropractors, NJ physical therapists/PTAs and massage therapists *

 This course explores the structure and functioning of male bodies, as well as the social influences on those bodies.
 We will pay particular attention to adjustments the body makes during normal physiological events and during disease processes.
 We will consider all mental and physical health issues in relation to the social and cultural roles that males play primarily in the US but also in other cultural settings.
 The psychological manifestations of the Coronavirus will also be discussed.